A 100-year-old oak tree falls on the Florida governor's mansion, Casey DeSantis says

 The original mansion, which is just blocks from the Florida State Capitol, was built in 1907 and then rebuilt in 1955 after it had become structurally unsound.
 It is on the National Register of Historic Places and was designed by Palm Beach architect Sims Wyeth in a Greek Revival style.

-Gov. DeSantis, who also a GOP candidate for president, moved into the mansion with his family when he was elected to the office in 2019.
-He has been giving regular news conferences from Tallahassee during the storm, and said he had been informed about the tree's collapse.
+The governor, who also a GOP candidate for president, moved into the mansion with his family when he was elected to the office in 2019.
+DeSantis has been giving regular news conferences from Tallahassee during the storm, and said he had been informed about the tree's collapse.

 The storm made landfall as a Category 3 Wednesday morning at Keaton Beach in the Big Bend area — the region where the Florida peninsula meets the panhandle.
 Keaton Beach is about 90 minutes from Tallahassee.